-Subdivide and Conquer is available in paperback from Amazon and will be available from Hudson Music in a digital download in fall 2021.
+Subdivide and Conquer is available in paperback from Amazon and available from Hudson Music in a digital download.

 Most rhythm books label individual notes or simply provide endless rhythmic variations to work through, with no context.
 Notes, rests, and the spaces between them are labeled here with subdivisions to “measure” duration such that accurate playing is easy and intuitive.